pastorp3/Js-Game/README.md

 Make sure you have a folder called **dist** in the root of the project so it doesn't throw any errors.

 Next, you have to install some kind of server to run it in your browser.
-I recommend using the live server extension from Ritwick Dey for VSCode but something like [XAMPP](https://www.apachefriends.org/) can also be used.
+I recommend using the live server extension from Ritwick Dey for VSCode but something like [XAMPP](https://www.apachefriends.org/) can also be used or run the next script and it will open a local server with http-server dependenci:

+> npm start

 Then start the server on the **index.html** file located in the **dist** folder and that is it, you are ready to go